deadlyedge/Piano/README.md

 you have to download them and put to './Piano' director first.

-for soundMac.V0.2.py, add fuction: save and load.
+for soundMac.V0.2.py, add function: save and load.

 #### Remember,
  * '\(backslash)' to record and stop,
  * 'backspace' to playback.

 Now, you can use

  * ']' to save record to a file, and use
  * '[' to load them back.

 #### This program should works both on Mac and PC.